-- best interest decisions

-- care planning cycle
+- Best Interest decisions - care planning cycle

 - case management

 - coaching and mentoring activity

 - mental capacity assessment

 - networking activity

 - partnership activity

 - referral process

 - risk management

 - training materials and resources

 - workforce development

-LMAC 13: Assistive technology in adult care (M/650/1958)
+LMAC 13 Assistive technology in adult care (M/650/1958)

-Unit summary The aim of this unit is to provide learners with the knowledge, understanding and s kills required to lead a nd manage practice ir n supporting the use of assistive technolog Jy.
-Assessment This unit is internally assessed, via a portfolio of evidence.
-Optional Achieved/not yet achieved Level 5 3 credits 25 GLH
+Unit summary The aim of this unit The aim of this unit is to provide learners with the knowledge, understanding and skills required to lead a and manage practice in supporting the use of assistive technology.
+Assessment This unit is internally assessed via a portfolio of evidence.
+Optional Achieved/not yet Level 5 3 credits 25 GLH achieved

-Learning outcomes Assessment criteria The learner will: The learner can: Understand the use of assistive 1.1 Discuss the range and availability of assistive technology used in adult care technology in adult social care 1.2 Explain how the use of assistive and digital technology supports positive outcomes for individuals 1.3 Analyse potential conflicts with the use of assistive technology in adult care Explain how a range of assistive technology solutions can be adapted according to need and context 1.5 Describe a range of assessment and referral processes used to secure assistive technology for individuals 1.6 Evaluate the increasing use of digital technology in managing effective service delivery in adult care 2.
-Be able to facilitate the use of assistive 2.1 Explore assistive technology solutions to meet identified needs technology 2.2 Assess the risks associated with the range of assistive technology solutions 2.3 Support the individual to secure the provision of appropriate assistive technology 2.4 Provide information and guidance to individuals and others about the use of assistive technology 2.5 Support the individual and others to use assistive technology Be able to lead and manage 3.1 Lead the implementation of systems to support the use of assistive technology practice in relation to the use of 3.2 Review practice in supporting the use of assistive technology assistive technology 3.3 Agree and implement recommendations to develop and improve practice in supporting the use of assistive technology
+Learning outcomes Assessment criteria The learner will: The learner can: 1.
+Understand the use of 1.1 Discuss the range and availability of assistive technology used in assistive technology in adult care adult social care 1.2 Explain how the use of assistive and digital technology supports positive outcomes for individuals 1.3 Analyse potential conflicts with the use of assistive technology in adult care 1.4 Explain how a range of assistive technology solutions can be adapted according to need and context 1.5 Describe a range of assessment and referral processes used to secure assistive technology for individuals 1.6 Evaluate the increasing use of digital technology in managing effective service delivery in adult care 2.
+Be able to facilitate the 2.1 Explore assistive technology solutions to meet identified needs use of assistive 2.2 Assess the risks associated with the range of assistive technology technology solutions 2.3 Support the individual to secure the provision of appropriate assistive technology 2.4 Provide information and guidance to individuals and others about the use of assistive technology 2.5 Support the individual and others to use assistive technology 3.
+Be able to lead and 3.1 Lead the implementation of systems to support the use of assistive manage practice in technology relation to the use of 3.2 Review practice in supporting the use of assistive technology assistive technology 3.3 Agree and implement recommendations to develop and improve practice in supporting the use of assistive technology

-- 1. Understand the use of assistive technology - 1.1 Range and availability of assistive technology:
+1. Understand the use of assistive technology in adult social care

+1.1 Range and availability of assistive technology:

-- sensors, alarms and detectors - telecare and telehealth
+- sensors, alarms and detectors

+- telecare and telehealth

 - communication aids

 - mobility aids and adaptations

 - posture management

 - pressure management

-- moving and handling equipment

-- therapy equipment
+- moving and handling equipment - therapy equipment